-The BSc (Hons) Professional Aviation Pilot Practice (Helicopter) is a programme for helicopter pilots delivered through a partnership between the Helicentre Aviation Academy (HAA) and the Institute for Work Based Learning at Middlesex University.
-The degree gives you the opportunity to gain academic credit and a qualification based on your technical and practical flying training and early career practice.
-The partnership also works with wider industry support from the Aviation Skills Partnership
+The BSc Professional Aviation Pilot Practice (Helicopter) is a programme for helicopter pilots delivered through a partnership between the Helicentre Aviation Academy (HAA) and Middlesex University.

 Helicentre Aviation Academy is a well established Civil Aviation Authority (CAA) Approved Helicopter Training Organisation and Commercial Helicopter Operator based at Leicester Airport and specialising in Utility Operations and Commercial Air Transport.
 The Academy also specialises in placement of selected graduates into flying roles within the company as well as the provision of graduate helicopter pilots to industry.
 The Institute for Work Based Learning is an international leader in the field of professional practice and university level work-based learning.

 The programme has been designed specifically to incorporate all of the CAA regulated training leading to the award of a commercial pilots licence (CPL(H)) and to provide a framework for recognising the learning achieved during the first stages of operational practice.
 The Honours level (Level 6) programme is tailored to meet the requirements of employment and offers two different routes, including qualification as a helicopter Flight Instructor and so that on completion of the programme you will have a Degree which is highly relevant to your current employment and enhances future career prospects.
 As a student of this course you'll receive a free electronic textbook for every module.